javascript-tutorial/en.javascript.info/1-js/02-first-steps/12-while-for/article.md

 A single execution of the loop body is called *an iteration*.
 The loop in the example above makes three iterations.

-If there were no `i++` in the example above, the loop would repeat (in theory) forever.
-In practice, the browser provides ways to stop such loops and in server-side JavaScript, we can kill the process.
+If `i++` was missing from the example above, the loop would repeat (in theory) forever.
+In practice, the browser provides ways to stop such loops, and in server-side JavaScript, we can kill the process.

 Any expression or variable can be a loop condition, not just comparisons: the condition is evaluated and converted to a boolean by `while`.